dapgo/my_espruino_smartwatch_things/widclkbttm/README.md

 ## Usage

 Upload the widget file
-Open an app that supports displaying widgets
+Open an app (not a clock/watchface) that supports displaying widgets (included the bottom one)